A statistical look at a Premier League season that lasted a record 352 days | ClubCall.com

 7 – successive defeats post-lockdown saw Crystal Palace equal their worst run.

-4 – managers Watford have had this season: Javi Gracia, Quique Sanchez Flores, Hayden Mullins and Nigel Pearson.
+3 – permanent managers Watford have had this season: Javi Gracia, Quique Sanchez Flores and Nigel Pearson.

 1988 – last time live top-flight football had been shown on the BBC before the Crystal Palace v Bournemouth game was broadcast on June 20.